FLClab/pySODA/README.md

   - Segmentation parameters:

         ROI_THRESHOLD : Multiplier of ROI threshold.
 Higher value means more pixels considered. (float)

+        CHANNEL_MASK : Channel to use as mask.
+This channel won't be used for SODA analysis.
+Set to None to generate mask from all channels.

+        REMOVE_CHANNEL : Channel to remove from SODA analysis (for example, channel used for mask generation).

         SCALE_LIST : List of scales to be used for the multiscale product segmentation of spots.
                      Takes the form of a list containing a list of integers for each channel.